GUNP0WD3RBARRL/GUNP0WD3RBARRL/README.md

 [ · ❔ · ]
 EXTRA

-- I try my best to not be dry and I am trying to be as nice as possible to the people around me !! :D ————[⟩  I also dont think alot about what I say please do lmk if I accidentally hurt your feelings or smth
+- I try my best to not be dry and i sometimes switch topics alot so i may be very offtopic at times!! :D

+————[⟩  I also dont think alot about what I say please do lmk if I accidentally hurt your feelings or smth

 ( apologizing for this in advance